6 caffeine alternatives (and how to boost energy naturally)

 There’s a reason the world starts its day with coffee.
-Its main compound, caffeine, provides a noticeable boost of energy.
-Coffee and other caffeinated beverages like tea have many proven health benefits, but there is also another side to the story, as with almost everything.
+Caffeine provides a noticeable boost of energy.
+Many caffeinated beverages like tea and coffee have proven health benefits as well!

 How Caffeine Affects Energy